Table of Content

 - Exhale and let the spine roll back to the floor slowly to release

-Among the Hatha Yoga poses, the Halasana is one that is associated with finding the treasures inside, which is synonymous with the plough.
+Among the Hatha Yoga pose, the Halasana is one that is associated with finding the treasures inside, which is synonymous with the plough.
 The Plough Pose benefits include reduced stress and fatigue in addition to a calm brain, flexible shoulders & spine, and relief in the symptoms of menopause.
 The pose is therapeutic for insomnia, sinusitis, infertility, backache, and headache.

 How to do Halasana